rackerlabs/support-how-to/content/exchange/using-outlook-cached-mode-with-rackspace-hosted-exchange.md

 3. In the Change Account window, drag the **Mail to keep offline** slider to the desired number of months.
 4. Click **Next** and then **Finish**.

-For more information, see the Microsoft support article [Only a subset of your Exchange mailbox items are synchronized in Outlook 2013](http://support.microsoft.com/kb/2733062).
+For more information, see the Microsoft support article, [Only a subset of your Exchange mailbox items are synchronized in Outlook 2013](http://support.microsoft.com/kb/2733062).

-We do not recommend using Cached Exchange Mode as a data backup solution as this can become corrupted and unusable.
-Rackspace offers an [Email Archiving](how-to/rackspace-email-archiving/) solution which offsets the risk of relying on a local cache backup.
+We do not recommend using Cached Exchange Mode as a data backup solution as things can become corrupted and unusable.
+Rackspace offers an [Email Archiving](how-to/rackspace-email-archiving/) solution, which offsets the risk of relying on a local cache backup.